Anlast/my-puzzles/README.md

-Some personal puzzle games.
-Only game-logic code is my own, other helper files are from Simon's Tatham's Portable Puzzle Collection.
+Some personal puzzle games written with help of Simon Tatham's Puzzles Toolkit.

 ## Numberball
-An implementation of Nanbaboru puzzle from janko.at.
+An implementation of Nanbaboru puzzle from [janko.at](https://www.janko.at/Raetsel/Nanbaboru/index.htm).
+This is a partial latin square puzzle where you get imposed and forbidden cells as clues.

 ![Alt text](numberballscreenshot.png?raw=true "Numberball")